Strong $F$-regularity and the Uniform Symbolic Topology Property: Introduction

 It seems reasonable to pursue proof a klt singularity over $\mathbb{C}$, or more generally that a ring of arbitrary characteristic with $\BCM$-singularities, enjoys the Uniform Symbolic Topology Property.
 In characteristic $0$, Main Theorem~\ref{Main theorem USTP in SFR rings}, and a reduction to positive characteristic argument, is currently insufficient to assert a klt singularity enjoys the Uniform Symbolic Topology Property.
 Unlike reduction to positive characteristic arguments of \cite{HHComparison} that generalize characteristic $0$ results of \cite{ELS}, much of the uniformity in the proof of Main Theorem~\ref{Main theorem USTP in SFR rings} depends on the characteristic of $R$ and Artin-Rees numbers.
 Similar issues are present in recent progress on the Uniform Symbolic Topology Problem in \cite{HKHypersurface} and in the study of numerical measurements of singularities intrinsic to the Frobenius endomorphism.
 See \cite{CaminataShidelerTuckerZerman} for recent progress in this direction.
-The pursuit of a proof of Main Theorem~\ref{Main theorem USTP in SFR rings} for mixed characteristic rings with $\BCM$-singularities encounters an additional challenge, a suitable mixed characteristic analogue of \cite[Lemma~3.6]{HHComparison} has yet to be established.
+The pursuit of a proof of Main Theorem~\ref{Main theorem USTP in SFR rings} for mixed characteristic rings with $\BCM$-singularities encounters an additional challenge, a suitable mixed characteristic analogue of \cite[Lemma~3.6]{HHComparison} has yet to be established, see Question~\ref{question symbolic multipliers exist}.

-Our approach to Main Theorem~\ref{Main theorem USTP in SFR rings} is a study of $R$-linear maps $F^e_*R\to R$ of an $F$-finite domain $R$ through the lens of splitting ideals.
+The proof of Main Theorem~\ref{Main theorem USTP in SFR rings} begins as a study of $R$-linear maps $F^e_*R\to R$ of an $F$-finite domain $R$ through the lens of splitting ideals.
 If $I\subseteq R$ is an ideal and $e\in\NN$, then the \emph{$e$th splitting ideal of $I$} is

 Splitting ideals became objects of interest in the study of the $F$-signature of a local ring, see \cite{SmithVanDenBergh, HunekeLeuschke} for the origins of $F$-signature theory and \cite{AberbachEnescu,YaoObservations,TuckerFsigExists} for the use of splitting ideals in the study of $F$-signature.
 In summary, if $(R,\fm,k)$ is a local $F$-finite domain of prime characteristic $p>0$, then the quotients $F^e_*R/F^e_*I_e(\fm)$ are annihilated by $\fm$, $\dim_k(F^e_*R/F^e_*I_e(\fm))$ measures the maximal rank of a free $R$-summand of $F^e_*R$, and the \emph{$F$-signature of $R$} is